Katy Perry Is So Inspired By Hillary Clinton That She Named A Shoe After Her

 “Hillary has lit that voice inside of me, and that light will never go out, it will continue to get brighter and brighter and brighter.
 Thank you Hillary.
 You motivate me and so many millions of people.”

-Katy Perry also took the opportunity to praise her boyfriend Orlando Bloom at the Snowflake Ball, and remarked that he has a kind heart.
+Katy Perry also took the opportunity to praise her boyfriend, Orlando Bloom, at the Snowflake Ball and remarked that he has a kind heart.
 Bloom has also been the recipient of the UNICEF humanitarian award for his work as a Goodwill Ambassador.

 [Featured Image by Star Shooter/AP Images]